eoinoc/markdown-mail/README.markdown

     sudo pip install cssutils
     sudo pip install pynliner

+* A utility to allow us to launch the preview in a browser:

+    sudo pip install desktop

 * Gnome window manager (since my copy-to-clipboard is not platform independent in its current form)